smoluck/SMONSTER/KITS/SMONSTER/Kits/Readme_SMO_GAME_CONTENT.txt

 ----------------------
 - 12.25 -
         • Bugfix on smo.GC.Multi.ExportSelectedMeshesAsMeshPreset
           Before that bugfix, the Folder destination popup was shown up for every item exported.
-Now, it won't do this
+Now, it won't do this.
+        • Bugfix on smo.GC.SelectVertexByLocalAxis
+          Selecting component data that was at pos 0.0 or -0.0 was an issue.
+Now it's solved.

 - 12.20 -
         • Exposed the Select / Fix Missing Vertex Normal Data as well in the Item Context Menu.